How to Fold a Pocket Square – 5 Pocket Square Folds

 How to Choose a Pocket Square

+Now you know the rules.
 Armed with these folds, you’re now ready for anything, right?
 Sort of…there is still one important component to consider.
-The pocket square itself.
 Many guys fret over matching, but it’s really not a big deal.
 The trick is having a collection of squares that cover a lot of ground.

 The main thing is to wear one.
 If for no other reason than the fact that an unfilled pocket looks a bit bare, we believe if you have a jacket on, you should have a pocket square in the pocket.
 Yes, it’s purely decorative, but then again, most clothes are.
 Hopefully, we’ve given you all the ammunition you need to never go square-less again.